 PETE bottles are a good choice for storing grains and legumes.
 PETE bottles may also be used for water storage.
 The bottles are small and easy to manage.

 There is a slow transmission of oxygen through the plastic over time so they will not maintain quality for as long as #10 cans do.
 PETE bottles must be protected from light as light will degrade the food inside.
 Rodents can chew through the thin plastic.
 Also, it takes a bit of patience and effort to funnel the grain into the neck of the bottle and shake it down to eliminate dead air space.

 Use one oxygen absorber packet for each bottle up to one gallon for foods containing 10 percent moisture or less.
 I like to store my PETE bottles in free apple boxes from the grocery store.
 They are sturdy and just about the right size for most of the bottles.

 Food-grade plastic buckets with gasket seals are good candidates for grain storage.
 Never use a plastic bucket that has stored non-food items, or is not made of food-grade plastic, for your food storage.

 We also store individually packaged items such as bags of pasta, salt, baking powder, powdered sugar and a variety of other items in their original packaging inside of plastic buckets.
-The bucket provides an extra layer of protection from critters, protects packaging from absorbing moisture in the storage room, and helps to maintaining freshness.
+The bucket provides an extra layer of protection from critters, protects packaging from absorbing moisture in the storage room, and helps to maintain freshness.
 It does not prevent insects originally inside the packages from multiplying.
 However, it will contain the infestation and not allow it to spread to other stored foods.

 Plastic buckets are an inexpensive option to store large amounts of dry food products (grains, beans, flour, dry milk, etc.) in long term storage.
 The buckets, and some of the lids, can be used many times.
 Plastic buckets are available in a wide variety of shapes and sizes.